tonghuikang/nodejs-azure-functions-elements/README.md

 # m-serverless

-Why did it make this?
+Why did I make this?

+Because Azure is not developed for developers, but engineered for corporate compliance.
+Converting an Node.js backend app to work on Azure Functions is not easy, and I need to hunt for tutorials.
+Notably, the standard packages do not parse multipart/form-data on Azure Functions.

 What is technically special in the solution is (which I tried quite hard to find a solution for)
 - it is somewhat like a NodeJS Express app